Are you looking for work? Get a job with our great job-searching tips.

-Even in this tough market, there are still employment opportunities out there.
-Use our tips for getting the perfect job and find yourself employed in no time!
+Even in this tough time, there are still employment opportunities out there.
+Using our tips will help you find the perfect job in no time!

 - Make the most of the internet

-- Top application tips
+- Top job application tips

 - What to do while you wait